bopher/cache/README.md

 # Cache

-Cache manager with default file and redis driver. this package contains rate limiter and verification code driver.
+Cache manager with default file and redis driver (rate limiter and verification code manager included).

 ## Create New Cache Driver